probmods/chapters/non-parametric-models.md

 # Another View of the DP: The Chinese Restaurant Process

-If you have looked at the literature on Bayesian models of cognition in the last few years, you will have seen many uses of a prior distribution known as the *Chinese restaurant process*.
-The Chinese restaurant process is an alternate, but equivalent, way to construct the Dirichlet process.
+If you have looked at the literature on Bayesian models of cognition in the last few years, you will have seen many uses of a prior distribution known as the *Chinese Restaurant Process*.
+The Chinese Restaurant Process is an alternate, but equivalent, way to construct the Dirichlet process.
 The CRP is usually described as a sequential sampling scheme using the metaphor of a restaurant.

 We imagine a restaurant with an infinite number of tables.
 The first customer enters the restaurant and sits at the first unoccupied table.
 The ($N+1$)th customer enters the restaurant and sits at either an already occupied table or a new, unoccupied table, according to the following distribution.
 $$\tau^{(N+1)} |  \tau^{(1)},..., \tau^{(N)},\alpha \sim \sum_{i=1}^{K}   \frac{